 Portfolio and Strategy:

-- The annual turnover ratio is 4%, which is relatively low compared with funds in its category.
+The annual turnover ratio is about 5%, which is relatively low compared with funds in its category.

 Costs and Fees:

-- The Expense Ratio is competitive compared to its category.
-According to Morningstar®, the average Expense Ratio of mutual funds in the Large-Cap Blend category is 1.04%, while the total Expense Ratio of DRIPX is 0.77% (as of September 30th, 2017).
+The Expense Ratio is competitive compared to its category.
+According to Morningstar®, the average Expense Ratio of mutual funds in the Large-Cap Value category is 1.03%, while the total Expense Ratio of DRIPX is 0.75% (as of September 30th, 2018).

-- The fund doesn’t charge a 12b-1 fee (a fee associated with promotion or advertising).
-The two Fund managers invest their own money in the fund.
+The fund doesn’t charge a 12b-1 fee (a fee associated with promotion or advertising), initial or deferred fees.

 Solid cumulative returns compared to its category:

 The Morningstar Rating for mutual funds methodology rates funds based on a Morningstar Risk-Adjusted Return measure, which also accounts for the effects of all sales charges, loads, or redemption fees.
-The Morningstar rating shown above was calculated, based on the 10-year period ending on September 30th, 2017.
-Morningstar large-cap blend category of mutual funds includes 1,363 funds.
+The Morningstar rating shown above was calculated, based on the 10-year period ending on September 30th, 2018.
+Morningstar large-cap value category of mutual funds includes 1,230 funds.